Cal-Rex/definitely-not-battleships/TESTING.md

 The only minor issue logged is the placement of Global variable which raises a minor warning:
 ![pylint global vairable warning](assets/images/readme/pylint-warning.png)

-However, these variables code not be placed at the top of the code, as this throws an error in the code, as well is producing the same warning.
+However, these variables code not be placed at the top of the code, as this throws an error in the code, as well is producing the same warning.*

+* Code has been crosschecked with a secondary linter `pycodestyle` and the warning has now diseppeared

+Secondary linter also showing no errors.

 <br>